What is content curation?

-Many people have actually sabotaged their own success by thinking that to be the expert or the authority in their field, that they have to know everything about their industry and subject.
+Many people have actually sabotaged their own success by thinking that to be an authority figure in their field, that they have to know everything there is to know about their industry and subject.

-But did you know that by curating content, you can still become an expert or thought leader in your field by legitimately using other people’s content?
+But did you know that by curating content, you can become a thought leader in your field by legitimately using original content other people have created?

-You can be the content creator (original content) and/or the content curator (the reporter) and still be a thought leader and authority in your industry.
+You can be the content creator (original content) and/or the content curator (the reporter) and still be considered an authority in your industry.

-In my view, a combination of the two, content creator and content curator, is going build your credibility and give you more voice that simply either curating other people’s content or creating your own.
+A combination of the two, content creator and content curator, is going build your credibility and give you more voice than simply either curating content or creating your own.